bplantico/express_sweater_weather/README.md

 # EXPRESS SWEATER WEATHER

-Express Sweater Weather provides six API endpoints to interact with:
+Express Sweater Weather is an API which provides the following endpoints to interact with:
 + [Create User Account](#create_user)
 + [User Login](#login)
 + [Forecast](#forecast)